jolicar/TopologyRuleContainsOnePointPolygon/testing/cases/TP00_TopologyRules/RU02_ContainsOnePoint/CP0001_2DptsI_2DpolC/readme.md

 ### Expected result

-The expected results are the *Inspector de errores del Plan de topologia* window has one record.
+The expected results are the *Inspector de errores del Plan de topologia* window has two records.
 The polygons with ID equals to 1 and 2 does false the rule.
 Polygon ID=1 has two internal point and polygon ID=2 dont have any internal 2D point.

 ### Bug report